top of page

 3. Microbial Factors

 Bacteria in the mouth release fibrinolytic compounds that weaken the clot.
-This does not mean the patient has an infection, but certain bacteria may contribute.
+This does not mean the patient has an infection, but certain bacteria may contribute to early break down the the blood clot.

 4. Reduced Blood Supply